 4. Drive to the Jordan side

-1. Obtain visa on arrival (even with Jordan Pass)
+1. Obtain visa on arrival (even if you have the Jordan Pass)

 2. Go through passport control